What is tantalum?

 The effect of lanthanide construction makes the metallic and ionic radii of niobium and tantalum the same.
 The chemistry of these two metals very similar but the ground electronic configurations are different.
-The stable and common oxidation state of tantalum is +5 (V) but it shows a wide range of lower oxidation states.
-The lower oxidation compounds of tantalum relatively more stable than zirconium and hafnium.
+The stable and common oxidation state of Ta is +5 (V) but it shows a wide range of lower oxidation states.
+The lower oxidation compounds of Ta relatively more stable than zirconium and hafnium.

 The transition element shows little cationic chemistry and forms a large number of anionic species.
 The halides and oxohalides are the most important chemical compounds of tantalum.
 They are mostly in volatile nature.
 A large number of metal atom cluster compounds are known in the lower oxidation state of the metal.

 Complexes of tantalum

 The main chemical complex in the different oxidation state of tantalum is proxy and halo complexes.
 The oxidation state, geometry, coordination number, and examples of such complexes given below the table.

 |Oxidation state||Co-ordination number||Geometry||Examples|

 |+5 (V)||6||octahedral||[TaF6]–; [TaCl5, SMe2]|